 Public examinations take place in May and June.
 Public examination dates are set by the Examination Boards and therefore these dates and times cannot be altered by Aldridge School.

-GCSE and GCE examinations will begin on Monday 11th May 2020.
-Individual examination timetables will be issued to all students well in advance of this date, which details dates, times, duration of exams, venues and seat numbers.
+GCSE and GCE examinations will begin on Monday 16th May 2022.
+Individual examination timetables will be issued to all students prior to this date, which details dates, times, duration of exams, venues and seat numbers.
 Students need to check this carefully.
 If students have any concerns about their timetable they need to come to the Exams Office immediately.

 Aldridge School advise that any holidays are planned after this date.
 Where candidates choose not to be available for the rescheduled examination(s) they will not be eligible for enhanced grading arrangements.

 A few candidates may have examination clashes where two or more examinations are timetabled at the same time.
 The school will make special timetable arrangements for those candidates.
 It is essential that students check their individual timetable and if there are any concerns or queries please come to the Exams Office.